Characterizing Multi-planet Systems with Classical Secular Theory: Discussion

 \subsection{Dynamical Groups}

-In each of the systems discussed here, inspection of the relative role of each eigenmode in the behavior of each planet helps characterize how closely the planets are dynamically linked.
-At one extreme, if each eigenvector had a significant component for only one planet, the planets would be in effect dynamically isolated, the opposite extreme from a “packed” planetary system (Barnes and Quinn 2004\cite{BarnesQuinn04}; Barnes and Raymond 2004\cite{BarnesRaymond04}; Raymond and Barnes 2005\cite{RaymondBarnes05}, Raymond et al. 2006\cite{Raymond06}, Barnes and Greenberg 2006b\cite{BarnesGreen06b}).
-The dynamical groups that can be inferred from the sharing of eigenmodes (as demonstrated in the cases here) represent the pathways through which planets can exchange angular momentum.
+In each of the examples discussed here, inspection of the relative role of each eigenmode in the behavior of each planet helps characterize how closely the planets are dynamically linked.
+At one extreme, if each eigenvector had a significant component for only one planet, the planets would be in effect dynamically isolated, the opposite extreme from a ``packed'' planetary system \citep{BarnesQuinn04,BarnesRaymond04,RaymondBarnes05,Raymond06,BarnesGreen06b}).
+The dynamical groups that can be inferred from the sharing of eigenmodes represent the pathways through which planets can exchange angular momentum.
 They are an indication of the degree of planet-planet interaction, and hence of the denseness of planetary packing.

 Strongly coupled groups imply highly packed systems, and \emph{vice versa}.
 Where a system divides into separate groups of planets only linked among themselves, there is a dynamical gap with possible implications about the completeness of either planet formation or detection.
 The fact that most planets considered here are secularly coupled supports the notion that planets tend to form in fairly compact configurations.